WhitneyLampkin/ckad-prep/lessons/lesson-04.md

         - When replica sets are being used, pods are controlled by the replica sets and the replica sets are being controlled by the deployment.
         - Therefore, to delete a pod, the deployment would need to be deleted using `kubectl delete deploy [DEPLOYMENT_NAME]`.
         - If there are any related services, clean them up with `kubectl delete svc [SERVICE_NAME]`.

+## 4.8 Setting up a Lab Environment

+### Reminders
+- `history` shows a list of the most recent commands ran in the terminal